 5. Shopping

-We both wanted to shop at The Wrong Store (110 Highland St) for the name alone, but it wasn't open while we were there.
+We both wanted to shop at The Wrong Store (110 Highland St) just for its name, but it wasn't open when we were there.

 6. Prada Store in Marfa